- 1 Pinaceae properties

 Fir trees are very popular as Christmas trees.
 In America one of the most used is the Abies balsamea, known popularly as Christmas fir or balsam fir.

-In Europe, however, the European silver fir (Abies alba) is the most used, although, in recent years, people has been moving to the Norway spruce (Picea Abies).
+In Europe, however, the European silver fir (Abies alba) is the most used, although, in recent years, people have been moving to the Norway spruce (Picea Abies).

 Recently, and especially in the United States, some pine species are replacing traditional Christmas trees.
 Among the most used are Scots pine (Pinus sylvestris), Monterey pine (Pinus radiata) or mountain pine (Pinus mugo).